scrapy-plugins/scrapy-playwright/README.md

 Multiple [browser contexts](https://playwright.dev/python/docs/browser-contexts)
 to be launched at startup can be defined via the `PLAYWRIGHT_CONTEXTS` [setting](#settings).

+**Note:** this section doesn not apply if using the `PLAYWRIGHT_PERSISTENT_CONTEXT_KWARGS` setting.
+In that case, only one context is used for all operations.

 ### Choosing a specific context for a request